datajoint/datajoint-tutorials/README.md

     - 04-Electrophysiology Imported Tables
     - 05-Electrophysiology Computed Tables

-- Completed exercises: notebooks with the code sections completed and solved.
+- In the `completed_tutorials` folder are Jupyter notebooks with the code sections completed and solved.

 - Short tutorials:
     - DataJoint in 30min